bgur123/2p-ROI-Selector/README.md

 	-Layer numbers (M1 etc.) and cell types(L2-L3) can be labeled.
 -Transferring ROI masks from one image to another image within same fly dataset -Options include:
 	- Moving the mask
-	- Modifying or deleting existing ROIs
+	- Modifying or deleting existing ROIs (Modify -> right click on ROI | Delete -> 		right click)
 	- Adding new ROIs

 -View of previously selected ROIs simultaneously while selecting a new set of ROIs